 Decrease volume by 5%.

-The waveform display provides a visual representation of the audio volume waveform when a playback is initiated from the call list.
+The waveform display provides a visual representation of the audio volume waveform when playback is initiated from the call list.
 The waveform generator supports all kinds of media types which are supported by the Verba system.
 If stereo media is played back, Verba generates one waveform for each channel.

 Transcoding video files